Open 24/7 — Emergency Service Available

 Relica Comforts logoRelica Comforts

-Year-round heating and cooling without ductwork.
-Zone control, inverter efficiency, whisper-quiet operation.
+Heating and cooling without ductwork.
+Per-room control, inverter efficiency, and cold-climate models built for Ontario winters.

 Licensed & Insured